 ‘Bates Motel’ is an American psychological horror series that is inspired by Alfred Hitchcock’s legendary 1960 film ‘Psycho’.
 In ‘Psycho’, we witness the serial killer and psychopathic Norman Bates, disguised as his mother, who murders Marion Crane when she comes for a night stay at the Bates Motel.
 Now, this series was developed as a prequel to the events depicted in Psycho.
 It shows us the past lives of Norma and Norman Bates, in the fictional town of White Pine Bay in Oregon.

 After Norman’s abusive father dies in a mysterious accident, the mother-son duo comes to Oregon from Arizona to run their own motel and start afresh.
 However, all this while, Norma had been hiding one serious aspect about her son: he suffers from occasional blackouts and never remembers what happens during these time gaps.
 Later, it is revealed that during these brief lapses, the usually quiet and polite Norman actually takes over the form of a more violent version of his mother.
 And as time progresses, his situation worsens and his illness becomes more dangerous.
-What ensues is a series of horrible, gruesome crimes.
-‘Bates Motel’ is definitely a must watch because of its excellent performances from its lead protagonists.
 Further, if you wish to get a detailed glimpse of uncomfortable family relations, mind manipulations, fear tactics, and strong character depictions, then this show is for you.
 You can watch it here.

 8. Goosebumps (1995 – 1998)